eyeonus/Trade-Dangerous/README.txt

 But how was it expecting us to get from Cuffey to Aulin?
 For this, there is the --detail option:

- C:\TradeDangerous\> trade.py --credits 20000 -capacity 16 --hops 2 --detail
+ C:\TradeDangerous\> trade.py --ship hauler --credits 20000 --hops 2 --detail
     ACIHAUT Cuffey -> DAHAN Gateway:
      >-> ACIHAUT Cuffey       Buy 16*Lithium (1129cr),
        |   Acihaut -> LHS3006 -> Aulin